rueter/Erzya-grammar-Wiedemann-1865/README.md

 If you use this data set in an academic publication, we would be ever so grateful if you cited it as follows:

 Janine Siewiert, Olga Erina & Jack Rueter.
 (2019, September 5).
 Wiedemann, F. J. Grammatik der ersa-mordwinischen Sprache.
 1865 (Version v1.0)

+# Introduction
+This document follows the formatting for the first grammar of Erzya [here](https://github.com/rueter/Erzya-grammar-Gabelentz-1838-39)

+# Thanks

+This material is being made available for development of Erzya-language documentation partially funded by the University of Helsinki by employing Janine Siewiert in 2018.
+Janine did the final proofreading and completed the html format as well as drafting a wordlist.